 The Pennsylvania Constitution’s Declaration of Rights calls for justice to be administered without “sale, denial or delay.”
 That mandate shapes the core mission of the courts – delivering fair, timely and accessible justice for all.

-Adequate funding allows the mission to be met.
+Adequate funding with an ongoing commitment to efficiency and the wise and transparent use of public funds allows the mission to be met.

-The judiciary works hard to maximize the collections of fines, costs and restitution.
-Over the last nine years, $4.1 BILLION has been collected.
-In 2015, more than $464 million was collected, which was $2 million more than last year and is 25 percent more than the judiciary’s budget request this year.
-For the most part, these dollars do not flow back to the judiciary.
-They are distributed primarily to state and local governments, including airports and parking authorities, and to programs that support victims.
+Over the last 10 years, the courts have collected nearly $4.6 billion.
+These dollars, for the most part, do not flow back to the judiciary.
+They are distributed primarily to state and local governments, which includes airport and parking authorities, and to programs that support victims.